dfinity/gix-components/HACKING.md

 2. Implement the test by automating an action on the documentation website:
    - Use `await expect(page).toHaveScreenshot()` within the test.
    - Commonly, a `data-tid="showcase"` is used to wrap the showcase section of the page being tested and is used within the test to scroll to the particular location.
-3. Run the e2e test locally using `npm run e2e:snapshots` to generate the screenshots.
+3. [Optional] Run the e2e test locally using `npm run e2e:snapshots` to generate the screenshots.
-4. Run the e2e test locally again using `npm run e2e` to validate the test.
+4. [Optional] Run the e2e test locally again using `npm run e2e` to validate the test.
-5. Add the generated screenshots to Git.
+5. [Optional] Add the generated screenshots to Git.
 6. Create a PR for your changes.
 7. Open the GitHub Actions page and navigate to [Update snapshots](https://github.com/dfinity/gix-components/actions/workflows/snapshots.yml).
 8. Manually trigger the generation of screenshots for the CI by running the workflow using your PR or branch.